30+ Small Bathroom Design Ideas

 Add Spa-Style Extras

 Luxury can be found even in a small space.
-This bathroom has just a standard-sized tub, but the tile, oversized shower head and accessories turn it into a retreat.
+This bathroom has just a standard-sized tub, but the black tile, glass shower and brass accessories turn it into a retreat.

 Try Open Shelving

-Floating shelves provide storage space for style-boosting accesories and bath necessities while making the room appear bigger by allowing you to see all the way to the wall.
+Floating shelves provide storage space for style-boosting accesories and bath necessities while making the room appear bigger.